alexkroman/ollychat/README.md

 ### Asking Questions in Slack

+Invite @olly to your team or incident channel.

 - @olly what's the health status of my cluster?
 - @olly any alerts?
 - @olly which pods are consuming the most memory?